bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 Comparing changes with `git diff`

-Browsing through our code “checkpoints” with `git checkout`
+Browsing through our code “checkpoints " with `git checkout`

 ### Seeing changes in real time